USB Firmware Compilation

 - Replace

-<Your Board ID>with the actual queried ID.
+<Your Board ID>with the actual ID obtained from the query.

 Bridged CAN Firmware Update Steps